hmlinh/air_quality_prediction/README.md

 # Air Quality Prediction

-A project for the Advanced Data Science course at TU Berlin
+A project for the Advanced Data Science course taught by Mr Sergej Dogadov at TU Berlin

 Source of the dataset: [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Air+Quality)